Home / Dog Products

 Best Pooper Scoopers

-Published: Last updated: by Affiliate Disclosure: We hope you love the products we've recommended!
+Last updated: by Affiliate Disclosure: We hope you love the products we've recommended!
 As an Amazon Associate we earn a small share from qualifying purchases.

 best pooper scoopers - lab with dog scoops

-• Breaks easily
+• It breaks easily

-• Doesn’t close tight enough to grab
+• It doesn’t close tight enough to grab

-• Bends easily and stops working
+• It bends easily and stops working

-• Tears up grass
+• It tears up grass

-• Awkward to use
+• It’s awkward to use

-• Get rusty
+• It gets rusty

 Our Picks for The Best Pooper Scoopers

-Tray, Rake and Spade 3 Pack Poop Scoop
+Tray, Rake, and Spade 3 Pack Poop Scoop

 A dog scooping system that comes with two scooping devices and a tray to scoop into and transport.

 This is the dog scooping system that we use most often.
-Typically in the summer I use the rake and pan with a sweeping motion.
+Typically, I use the rake and pan in the summer with a sweeping motion.
 The great thing about this is I can leave an old paper grocery bag in the center of the yard and walk around with these two tools, eventually returning to dump everything into the bag.

 • Sturdy metal that doesn’t bend easily